MystenLabs/sui/doc/src/contribute/faq.md

 ### Can I buy the Sui token?

-We will have a public token for the Sui mainnet, but it is not available right now and there is no timeline as of yet.
+We will have a public token for the Sui mainnet.
+But it is not available right now and there is no timeline as of yet.
 Anyone who claims otherwise (offering tokens, whitelists, pre-sale, etc.) is running a scam.

+### Will the token name be SUI?

+Yes, the token name will be SUI.

 ### When is the Sui devnet/testnet/mainnet launching?